nailzcat/nailzcat.github.io/news/_posts/Prop-making-and-set-design.markdown

 ---
 ### The Wall (see above)

 The backdrop for all "Palace" scenes, spraypainted on our garden wall in neon/UV paint.
 Originally we planned to do some night time party scenes, lit in part by blacklight... sadly we had no time for this.
-Maybe in the next time!
+Maybe in the next time.

 ### Swords